 Justin King Hang Leung

-I have been practicing since 2009, and have maintained a passion for trying to better understand and assist people with diverse psychologies, live different lives, and experience similar-yet-different challenges (e.g., from those struggling with homelessness, hospitalizations, or imprisonments, to humble hard workers, ambitious businessmen, passionate activists, unconventional artists, and countless others who do not fit stereotypical categorizations).
+I have been practicing since 2009, and have maintained a passion for trying to better understand and assist people with diverse psychologies, live different lives, and experience similar-yet-different challenges (e.g., from individuals struggling with homelessness or repeated imprisonment, to ambitious businessmen, dedicated activists, unconventional artists, and others who do not fit stereotypical categorizations).

-People have such phenomenally diversified psychologies and experienced challenges.
+People have such phenomenally diversified psychologies, ways of life, and encountered challenges.
 I am grateful for being given a chance to help, and to learn about all the psychological variabilities and complexities from those I try to help.
 In many ways, psychotherapy is a mutually rewarding endeavour.

 While dedicated to clinical practice, Justin also guest lectured on advanced topics for the clinical masters program at UNSW and trains clinical psychology postgraduates at UTS.
 He was also invited to share his expertise with the clinical division of the Australian Psychological Society (APS).

 Justin adopts an integrated approach to therapy.
-He is most proficient with utilizing Cognitive Behaviour Therapy (CBT) and Psychodynamic Therapy (PDT), but also draws from the principles of Acceptance and Commitment Therapy (ACT) and a few other modalities.
+He mostly draws on the principals of Cognitive Behaviour Therapy (CBT) and Psychodynamic Therapy (PDT), but also utilises Acceptance and Commitment Therapy (ACT) and a few other modalities.

 Justin is from Hong Kong and speaks fluent English and native Cantonese.
 He sees adults and late-adolescents, and has experience providing psychotherapy to Psychiatrist and Psychologist clients.